Why is Power Steering Fluid Leaking?

 Only owners of vehicles equipped with hydraulic and electric power steering encounter the problem of a leaking steering rack.
 Owners of vehicles with mechanical steering do not face such an issue.

-In general, a power steering gearbox with hydraulic assistance is a double-acting hydraulic actuator, and its operation depends on:
+In general, a power steering rack with hydraulic assistance is a double-acting hydraulic actuator, and its operation depends on:

 For the proper functioning of hydraulic and electro-hydraulic power steering, it is necessary to monitor the level of hydraulic fluid in the system and prevent it from falling below the critical level.
 Special attention should also be paid to the quality of the hydraulic fluid used.